-- Undefined values must not participate to time integration operation - → Set default_value attribute as the undefined value (missing value).
-If not defined, missing value will be 0. - → (boolean) detect_missing_value: for the current time step, all field value equal to default_value (undefined value) will not be taking into account to perform the time integration (average, minimum, maximum, cumulate) - Very expensive since each value of the mesh must be tested
+- Our of the second se - Set default_value attribute as the undefined value (missing value).
+If not defined, missing value will be 0. - (boolean) detect_missing_value : for the current time step, all field value equal to default_value (undefined value) will not be taking into account to perform the time integration (average, minimum, maximum, cumulate) - Very expensive since each value of the mesh must be tested